-New Jersey prohibits employers from asking applicants to provide salary history.
+New Jersey prohibits asking applicants to provide salary history.
 Employers may inquire about an applicant’s experience with incentive and commission programs, so long as they do not seek the disclosure of earnings.

-New Jersey prohibits employers from requesting applicants to provide password and username information to access social media accounts.
+New Jersey prohibits requesting applicants to provide password and username information to access social media accounts.
 Social media searches about applicants must be confined to publicly available information.